 In our last article about Stockholm, we told you about our favorite spot to catch a Scandinavian sunset over the rooftops of Stockholm’s city center, Monteliusvägen located right behind Ivar Los Park.
 But what to do after the sun sets?
 You could go out in one (or more) of Stockholm’s Gay Bars.
 Or… You’ve probably heard about the fabulous eatery TAK above our favorite hotel HOBO.
 Of course, that’s not the only adjacent Stockholm hotspot to continue a good gaycation night in Stockholm.

-The all-new Stockholm Under Stjärnorna (Stockholm under the Stars), a vibrant rooftop located 50 meters above the streets of central Stockholm is one of the new favorite spots for the LGBTQ+ community in Stockholm, not only because it hosting many rainbow parties during Stockholm Pride.
+The all-new Stockholm Under Stjärnorna (Stockholm under the Stars), a vibrant rooftop located 50 meters above the streets of central Stockholm is one of the new favorite spots for the LGBTQ+ community in Stockholm, not only because it’s hosting many rainbow parties during Stockholm Pride.
 It’s a modern roof park where the focus is put on activities with significant attention to detail.
 Whether it’s the DJs that play music, the movies on the screen, and the cocktails in your glass, everything is carefully curated to create something extraordinary and entertaining.

 Museums & Royal Palaces of Stockholm

 Just in case, you didn’t know: the official name of Sweden is the Kingdom of Sweden.
 The European country is therefore a constitutional monarchy and a parliamentary democracy comparable with countries like the UK, Spain, or even the Netherlands.
-However, some of the Swedish palaces are open for the public to visit during a gaycation.
-In Stockholm, four out of the ten Stockholm Royal Palaces reopened already with the last ones expected to open its doors before the end of summer.
-Last time we were in Stockholm, we visited the Royal Apartments of the Royal Palace in Stockholm with their exhibition of world-renowned textile artist Märta Måås-Fjetterström.
+However, some Swedish palaces are open for the public to visit during a gaycation.
+In Stockholm, four out of the ten Stockholm Royal Palaces reopened already with the last ones expected to open their doors before the end of summer.
+The last time we were in Stockholm, we visited the Royal Apartments of the Royal Palace in Stockholm with their exhibition of world-renowned textile artist Märta Måås-Fjetterström.
 Other highlights to see are the World Heritage site Drottningholm (aptly, The Queen’s Island) and the Gripsholm Castle in Mariefred.

 Besides the Royal Palaces in and around Stockholm, the Swedish gay capital is also famous for its museums.
 Our favorites are undoubtedly the Vasa Ship at Vasa Museum and of course, ABBA the Museums in Stockholm.
 Following the information coming from Stockholm LGBT, Millesgården, an artist home built in 1908 by sculptor Carl Milles and his wife painter Olga Milles is worth a visit located just 20 minutes from downtown Stockholm.
-Photo and Instagram lovers will enjoy the well-renowned museum that is an artist home, an antique collection, a vast sculpture garden, and an art gallery in one peaceful location.
+Photo and Instagram lovers will enjoy the well-renowned museum that is an artist’s home, an antique collection, a vast sculpture garden, and an art gallery in one peaceful location.

 Stockholm LGBT – the gay-friendly way to explore Stockholm